itisitis/ImageClassification/README.md

 # ImageClassification
-An EfficientNetB4 based Image classifier for indoor and outdoor images of some categories selected from YouTube-8m dataset
+An EfficientNetB4 based Image classifier for indoor and outdoor images of some categories selected from YouTube-8m dataset.

 # Installation
 Numpy